Persian phonology: Dialectal variation

-The pronunciation of و in Classical Persian shifted to in Iranian Persian and Tajik, but is retained in Dari.
-In modern Persian /[w]/ may be lost if preceded by a consonant and followed by a vowel in one whole syllable, e.g. خواب //xwɒb/ ~ [xɒb]/ 'sleep', as Persian has no syllable-initial consonant clusters (see below).
+The pronunciation of و in Classical Persian shifted to in Iranian Persian and Tajik (though not fully), but is retained in Dari.
+In modern Persian /[w]/ may be (but not always, especially in many Afghan Persian dialects) lost if preceded by a consonant and followed by a vowel in one whole syllable, e.g. //xʷɑːb/ ~ [xɑːb]/ 'sleep', as Persian has no syllable-initial consonant clusters (see below, as well as the silent vāv).